-(17) Distributions shown reflect MPLF's attributable share of cash distributions received from CLO equity and debt investments and CLO fee participations over the periods shown, including those from indirect investments.
+(16) Distributions shown reflect MPLF's attributable share of cash distributions received from CLO equity and debt investments and CLO fee participations over the periods shown, including those from indirect investments.
 These amounts are shown for illustrative purposes only and are estimated, unaudited and subject to adjustment and exclude principal distributions from redeemed CLOs.
 Does not include distributions from non-CLO equity, CLO debt or CLO fee participation investment assets.
 CLO distributions may vary based on a variety of assumptions and factors including underlying asset performance.

-(18) The information presented is on a look-through basis to the CLO equity investments attributable to the Company and to the loans and equity positions held directly by the Company, as well as the blocker subsidiary MPLF Funding Sub 1 Ltd. as at 31 December 2022 (and comparatively 31 December 2021, where applicable) and reflects the aggregate underlying exposure of the Company based on the portfolios of those investments, except when noted otherwise.
+equity positions held directly by the Company, as well as the blocker subsidiary MPLF Funding Sub 1 Ltd. as at 31 December 2023 (and comparatively 31 December 2022, where applicable) and reflects the aggregate underlying exposure of the Company based on the portfolios of those investments, except when noted otherwise.
 The data is estimated, unaudited and derived from CLO trustee reports, custody statements and/or other information received from CLO collateral managers and other third party sources.
 Other metrics may have performed differently or adversely during the periods shown.